SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

 6. Give me another table showing the information requested in (4) for the month we had the highest average demand in 2017 so that I can compare it with other months.

-## The requested queries were answered as follows:
+## The requested queries were answered as follows using SQLite:
 #### 1. What date and time did we have the Highest Demand in 2017:
 ```sql
 SELECT